Malathi74/VR-project-1/README.md

 6.General JavaScript library usage

+7.This is individual project which boost my confidence

 #### Challenges Faced:

-1.I have taken long time to position models but later I was able to do quickly because of practise
+1.I have taken more time to position models but later I was able to do quickly because of practise

 2.I have tried to play TV but sometimes video is not displaying. still I need to check this issue.